Air Transport International: Former fleet

-Air Transport International formerly operated the following aicraft:
+Air Transport International formerly operated the following aircraft:

 Accidents and incidents

 Negligent in freight of macaques from China

-In an inspection report, the United States Department of Agriculture stated that Air Transport International had shipped 1,148 crab-eating macaques to Houston from the southern Chinese city of Guangzhou and failed to provide the animals with food and water for over 24 hours, in violation of the Animal Welfare Act.
+In an inspection report, the United States Department of Agriculture stated that in December 2014 Air Transport International had shipped 1,148 crab-eating macaques to Houston from the southern Chinese city of Guangzhou and failed to provide the animals with food and water for over 24 hours, in violation of the Animal Welfare Act.
 This was the second time Air Transport International had "run afoul of the law" for transporting animals from China for laboratory research.